Samsung/tizen-docs/docs/guides/web/w3c/ui/selector-w.md

    var obj = document.querySelector('table:nth-child(2)');
    ```

-   The `querySelector()` method returns the first matching element node within the subtrees of the context node.
-If no matching element is found, the method returns `null`.
-The query above selects the second `<table>` element in the document as a single element.
+   The `querySelectorAll()` method returns an array containing all matching element nodes within the subtrees of the context node, in the document order, and saves the elements in a node list.
+If there are no matching nodes, the method returns an empty array.
+The query above selects the `<th>` elements in the table head and the `<td>` elements in the table body.

 2. Select multiple elements in the node list using the `querySelectorAll()` method, and define a variable to represent the length of the `targetObj` node list: